 IT Federation Program

-The IT Federation program will strengthen how IT teams across the university work together, creating more opportunities to share expertise, align priorities and resources, and support each other more effectively.
+The IT Federation Program is part of UW–Madison’s broader Operational Excellence effort and will strengthen how IT teams across the university work together, creating more intentional opportunities to share expertise, align priorities and resources, and support each other more effectively.

 What is a federated IT model?